Our staff team in London

 Gordon McCullough - Chief Executive

-Gordon McCullough has been appointed as Research Institute for Disabled Consumers new CEO.
-He will join the charity in February 2019.
+Gordon McCullough is the Research Institute for Disabled Consumers' new CEO.
+He joined the charity in February 2019.

 Catherine Cashman - Researcher